 Students must obtain and wear a lab coat or other attire as appropriate to the clinical setting.
 Students will always wear their USU official identification badge whenever on site in the student role.
 Students must also bring their USU official identification badge during their practice immersions.
-Students should order this badge as early as possible, but no later than 8 weeks prior to MSN573 to ensure receipt before the course start date.
-The link to order your USU badge is:
+Students should order this badge as early as possible, but no later than 8 weeks prior to MSN572 to ensure receipt before the course start date.
+The link to order your USU badge is: https://goo.gl/forms/na0al2HTJtpQD9g32.
+Students should email reception@usuniversity.edu for assistance with badge orders.

-https://goo.gl/forms/na0al2HTJtpQD9g32.
 Nursing students have a specific dress code listed below.
 All students are expected to present themselves as representatives of United States University's program.
 All students are expected to be respectful to faculty, student colleagues, staff, patients, and their families.
 Reports of unprofessional behavior will result in your being counseled by the clinical faculty and/or the Program Director/Clinical Coordinator and initiation of a Code of Conduct violation which is subject to review by the College of Nursing and Health Sciences.
 You are expected to follow Unites States University's official Code of Conduct policy identified in the University Catalog.